 Activity LevelActivity levels are subjective depending on your general level of fitness and your experience; however, all of our trips are self-paced.

-Beyond the quaint canals of Amsterdam, Holland’s pristine northern territories open their arms with irresistible wonders and charm.
+Beyond the quaint canals of Amsterdam, The Netherlands’ pristine northern territories open their arms with irresistible wonders and charm.
 Cycle on well-marked bicycle paths along the Zuiderzee, past windmills, through forests and emerald green pastures, to remote hamlets and cobblestone villages.
 Along the way, flowers greet us at every turn.
 We know you’ll enjoy this easygoing bicycle tour in what we consider our homeland!

-Emerald pastures, wildflower-strewn meadows, cobblestone villages and working windmills create the quintessential Dutch backdrop on this seven-day adventure through Holland’s pristine northern territory.
-Our expert guides invite you to relax and enjoy the refreshing sea breezes, luxurious inns and tasty local fare while we handle the details of this unforgettable journey through Holland’s quintessential pastoral scenes and quaint harbor towns.
+Emerald pastures, wildflower-strewn meadows, cobblestone villages, and working windmills create the quintessential Dutch backdrop on this seven-day adventure through Holland’s pristine northern territory.
+Our expert guides invite you to relax and enjoy the refreshing sea breezes, luxurious inns, and tasty local fare while we handle the details of this unforgettable journey through Holland’s quintessential pastoral scenes and quaint harbor towns.

 - Wind your way through the cresting dunes and lovely neighborhoods of Haarlem